 - Reserve books may be taken anywhere; they must be returned to the Reserve Desk prior to the due time.

 - During term: $1.00 per hour, per item overdue.

 - During reading period and exams: $5.00 per hour, per item overdue.
 (Accrual begins one minute after the due time has passed.)

-- Renewals must be done in person, with the course reserve material in hand, upon presentation of an I.D. card.
+- Renewals must be done in person, with the course reserve material in hand, upon presentation of a Dartmouth College ID.

 - A book that is on a waitlist, someone else wishes to check it out, cannot be renewed.
 Your name may be placed on the waitlist so that you will be contacted when the book is next returned.